Cardi B, Offset partner with McDonald’s for Valentine’s Day-inspired meal

 McDonald’s has been partnering with other celebrities in recent years.

-In 2020, McDonald’s collaborated with singers Travis Scott – the meal was so popular, some locations reportedly faced ingredient shortages – and J Balvin.
+In 2020, McDonald’s collaborated with singers Travis Scott and J Balvin.
+The meal was so popular, some locations reportedly faced ingredient shortages.
 The next year, McDonald’s partnered with Saweetie and Mariah Carey.
 The fast food giant also worked with K-Pop superstars BTS, offering McNuggets and dipping sauces inspired by those served in South Korea.